May 10 2008

 Tuesday May 13 2008

-That decreases visibility and the rivers pour a lot of debris into the bay.
+My companions decided to give the whale shark watching a pass today because it rained for a good part of the night.
+The visibility decreases when the rivers pour a lot of debris into the bay.
 It seems that the sharks stay deeper with these conditions so they decided to give it a go tomorrow instead.

 I went down to see if there was an empty spot on one of the boats but there were only small groups so the cost would be quite high.The 3,500 peso boat fee is split by the number of passengers.